Subhan72/CyberShieldX/README.md

 ### Step 4: Download Model

+⚠️ **Important**: The model files are too large for GitHub (1GB+).
+You need to download them separately.

 The system requires a fine-tuned XLM-RoBERTa model.
+The model weights are not included in this repository due to GitHub's file size limits.

+**Option 1: Use Your Own Trained Model**

-Place it in the `models/` directory:
+If you have trained the model, place it in the `models/` directory:

 ```bash
 # Model should be located at: